- How to apply to universities in Germany?

 Pay or free?

-Be prepared that foreigners incur some additional expenses - for example, pay custody, etc.
+Be prepared that foreign students incur some additional expenses - for example, pay custody, etc.

 Is your language level sufficient?